FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Improvements in Speed and Performance

 \subsection{Sinks}

-Sinks are states with user-defined conditions that are ignored by the merging algorithm.
+Sinks are states satisfying user-defined conditions that are ignored by the merging algorithm.
 The idea of using sinks originated from DFASAT in the Stamina challenge \cite{walkinshaw2013stamina,heule2013software}.
-In the competition, data was labeled and a garbage state was needed for states that are only reached by negative sequences.
-Merging such states with the rest of the automaton, thereby combining negative and positive sequences, can only lower performance.
+Data was labeled in the competition, and a garbage state was needed to model states only reached by negative sequences.
+A garbage state is a state that rejects all traces that reach it, independent of their future execution.
+Keeping such states as merge candidates would allow these to be merged with the rest of the automaton, thereby combining negative and positive sequences, which can only lower performance.
+Sinks were introduced to explicitly model such garbage states.

 In PDFAs, the default condition defines sinks as states that are reached less than \textsc{sink\_count} (a user-defined parameter) times by sequences from the input data $D$.
+It is possible to extend this with other conditions for different applications, such as a connection closing when learning a communication protocol~\cite{de2015protocol}.
 In FlexFringe's merging routines, sinks are never considered as merge candidates, i.e., blue states that are sinks are ignored.
-They are however merged normally during determinization. ({Since the counts from merged states are combined}), sinks can become more frequent and thus become a merge candidate in a subsequent iteration.
+They are, however, merged normally during determinization.
+Since the counts from merged states are combined, sinks can become more frequent and thus become a merge candidate in a subsequent iteration.
 The merging routines continue until all remaining merge candidates are sinks.
-By default, these sinks and their future states are not output to the automaton model.
-The transitions to sink states, the sink states themselves, and all subsequent states are simply not printed.
-There are options to add these to the model, or to continue merging them in different ways (e.g., with red states or only with other sinks).
+By default, these sinks and their future states are not printed as output to the automaton model.
+The transitions to sink states, the sink states themselves, and all subsequent states are not printed.
+This can be modified using several input parameters, including printing them to the output file or merging them with red states or only with other sinks after the greedy merge process (Algorithm~\ref{alg:red_blue}) ends.